 How can something so well-intentioned result in such a(n) (over)reaction?

 I needed a big cup of tea with my Mum today.
-Out of the blue, something small and well-intentioned resulted in the a total meltdown.
-This is what lead to the Keukenhof (over)reaction.
+Out of the blue, something small and well-intentioned resulted in a total meltdown.
+This is what caused the Keukenhof overreaction.

 Oh, the tulips